Naturalization Trends in the United States

 Naturalization rates vary by nationality, as does the amount of time individuals spend as LPRs before naturalizing.
 Factors affecting the median number of years of residence between the date of legal immigration and of naturalization include delays by the applicants in filing for naturalization (including ability to pay the required fees) and in attaining English language proficiency; perceptions and attitudes about citizenship (including assessment of the risk of losing rights and/or property in the origin country); and institutional factors such as processing time, security check delays, and backlogs.

 During times of peace, noncitizen members of the armed forces may obtain citizenship after a one-year waiting period.
-Launched in FY 2016, the Military Accessions Vital to the National Interest (MAVNI) program allows certain noncitizens with in-demand skills, particularly in health care and critical languages, to join the Army in exchange for expedited U.S. citizenship.
+Launched in 2009, the Military Accessions Vital to the National Interest (MAVNI) program allows certain noncitizens with in-demand skills, particularly in health care and critical languages, to join the Army in exchange for expedited U.S. citizenship.

 Section 329 of the Immigration and Nationality Act authorizes the president to issue executive orders specifying periods of conflict during which foreign-born members of the U.S. military are eligible for immediate U.S. citizenship.
 In July 2002, President George W. Bush issued such an executive order, designating September 11, 2001 as the start day of a period of hostilities.
 As a result, foreign-born, noncitizen military personnel serving on or after that date became eligible for expedited citizenship.